 For a more slimline solution, a traditional ladder towel warmer not only looks in-keeping with period properties but also offers a substantial space to hold towels for all the family.
 With clean and simple lines, and constructed from the same chunky yet stylish pipework as a column towel rail, these are distinctly different from contemporary models and add an authentic touch to your bathroom.Shop underfloor heating Shop traditional-style towel radiators

 A bathroom mirror is more than just practical, it also helps to reflect light in the room making it feel brighter and more spacious.
-Choosing the perfect mirror for a traditional bathroom will depend on whether you’re aiming for a more decadent, heritage-inspired room or looking to create a style that utilises and highlights natural materials that have been present in our homes for centuries.
+Choosing the perfect mirror for a traditional bathroom will depend on whether you’re aiming for a decadent, heritage-inspired room, or looking to create a style that highlights natural materials that have been present in our homes for centuries.

 For an elegant space with hints of retro styling, go for a frameless mirror with facetted (or bevelled) edges or a striking scalloped edge.
 Our Art Deco range is the ideal complement to monochrome bathrooms with a nod to vintage styling that will look good in any home.
 Glamorous scalloped-edge mirrors (pictured) are a great way to add an eye-catching feature in your room, and look particularly striking against deep-coloured walls.

 A wooden framed mirror is a classic option for any bathroom, evoking the spirit of handcrafted homewares of the past.
 Look for solid wood frames with simple detailing that adds a little character to your room – we love our Felton wood-framed mirrors for their warm oak tones and smooth lines.